asoul-sig/asouldocs/docker/README.md

 $ mkdir -p /var/peach

 # Use `docker run` for the first time.
-# Peach will complain about missing custom app.ini, leave it there and see Settings section below.
+# Peach will complain about missing custom app.ini, leave it there for the moment,
+# you will restart the container after finished the configuration part.
 $ docker run --name=peach -p 5555:5555 -v /var/peach:/data/peach peachdocs/peach

 # Use `docker start` if you have stopped it.